georgebabarus/magento-filesystem-extension/docs/source/extension/installation.rst

     }

-If you want to have mapping for Magento core directories you should also add Bb_FilesystemOverwrites module.
+If you want to have mapping for Magento core directories you should also add bb/filesystem-overwrites module.

 .. code-block:: json